-All procedures performed in our radiology department are read by board certified Radiologist with Greenville Radiology, PA.
+All procedures performed in our radiology department are read by board certified Radiologists with Diagnostic Radiology of Anderson .

 Please use the following link to help answer questions you might have regarding your radiology procedure www.radiologyinfo.org.
 If you have other questions, please contact the Radiology Department at 864-898-1161.

 The Mammogram Department at Cannon now has the most advanced technology used to detect breast abnormalities in both men and women.
 In 2011, Cannon purchased the Hologic full field digital mammography machine.
 Advantages to our digital mammography machine include: lower radiation doses, increased image manipulation capabilities, and enhanced interpretation.

 The digital mammography machine was installed and the mammography suite remodeled to create a more comfortable setting for our patients.
 A mammographer is available from 7am-7pm for convenience of our working patients.
 Due to Cannon’s size, most patients are able to receive their mammogram the same week the test is ordered, unless prior files must be received from another location first.

 The staff is accredited by the American College of Radiology.
 This means the radiologists and technicians are specially trained and certified for the procedures.
 Our equipment is also inspected regularly and must be required standards.